The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation: Experiments

+For EMNIST, Figure~\ref{fig:supp-emnist-summary} summarizes the test accuracies across different values of $\varepsilon$ and $B$ for $k=3$, and Figure~\ref{fig:supp-emnist-rounds} shows the accuracies during training.
+For Stack Overflow, Figure~\ref{fig:supp-so-summary} summarizes the test performance on SO-TP (recall@5) and SO-NWP (accuracy), and Figure~\ref{fig:supp-sonwp-rounds} shows the validation accuracies on SO-NWP.

+Overall, with more communication bits ($B$) and privacy budget ($\varepsilon$), DDGauss achieves a better utility both relative to the Gaussian baseline and in absolute performance, and it can match the continuous Gaussian as long as $B$ is sufficient.

+In particular, we can again observe the trade-off between quantization and modular clipping from Figure~\ref{fig:supp-emnist-rounds} and~\ref{fig:supp-so-summary}: a small $k$ can be sub-optimal for learning as the cost of modular wrap-around is more pronounced than quantization errors; using a larger $k$ allows DDGauss to match the Gaussian baseline at the expense of worse low bit-width performance (as $\gamma$ is larger).

-Note also that there is a slight performance gap between Gaussian and DDGauss in the extreme setting with $\varepsilon=3$ and $k=4$ on Federated EMNIST (lower left of Figure~\ref{fig:emnist-results}).
-We believe this minor mismatch, on top of the errors from rounding and modular clipping, is due to how we account for the privacy amplification via subsampling for the different mechanisms.
-For the subsampled Gaussian mechanism, we adopt the tight bound from~\cite{mironov2019r}, while for the subsampled distributed discrete Gaussian mechanism, we do not explore the precise analysis in this work and instead follow the generic upper bound provided by~\cite{zhu2019poission}.
-When the privacy budget is stringent, this can lead to more added noise than what is necessary to achieve the same level of privacy as the continuous Gaussian.
+Note also that for EMNIST (Figure~\ref{fig:supp-emnist-rounds}), there is a slight performance gap between Gaussian and DDGauss in the extreme setting with $\varepsilon=3$ and $k=4$.
+We believe this minor mismatch, on top of the errors from rounding and modular clipping, is due to the use of the generic upper bound for privacy amplification via subsampling as discussed earlier in this section.